LSeu-Open/Enhanced-BioResearch/README.md

 # BioML
-A list of repository about tools for Biology research.
+A list of repository about Articles, softwares, tools, pipelines, plugins etc. for Biology research.

 ##  Biological Data Visualizations